This is the second in a series of conversations with BUILD awardees in celebration of National Public Health Week. You can read the first here.

 What is one thing you wish people knew about the work you do?

 Public health is too broad to crystallize into one thing!
 I wish people were aware of the tremendous number of committed individuals who throw themselves into public health services and programs across the country at substantially lower wages than their skills would command in the broader economic realm, and that most do it out of a sense of serving their fellow citizens and communities.
-Public health is a broad collection of various fields and programs which (until a pandemic or disaster hits) is largely unrecognized or taken for granted.
+Public health is a broad collection of various fields and programs which (until a pandemic or disaster hits) is largely unrecognized.
 We all are impacted by successful public health campaigns that have now become woven into the fabric of our daily lives, to the point they are often taken for granted: clean drinking water, wastewater removal, safe food and medicines, seatbelts, no smoking in public space and offices, accident prevention, lead poisoning prevention, disease surveillance, immunizations, food security, environmental justice, and so many other key programs.

 Adam Britton is an intern with the BUILD Health Challenge.
 He will graduate from the University of Maryland in May 2021.